 When the septic tank becomes full, it needs to be pumped out.
 Septic tank pumping

-is generally needed every three to four years, but you may need more or less frequent depending on the tank’s size, household occupancy, and other factors.
+is generally needed every three to four years, but you may need it more or less frequently depending on the tank’s size, household occupancy, and other factors.